aihanb/KITTI-distance-estimation/README.md

 To train and test the models, execute the following from `distance-estimator` directory, unless mentioned otherwise

 ### Training
 1. (Optional) Use `hyperopti.py` for hyperparameter optimization.
 Choose the hyperparameters you would like to try out.
 (Default model inside hyperopti trains on two gpus, change it if you want.)
+More info on hyperoptimization [here](https://github.com/maxpumperla/hyperas)
 2. You can use result of 1. and edit `train.py` accordingly.
 Otherwise, use `train.py` to define your own model, choose hyperparameters, and start training!

 ### Inference